department-of-veterans-affairs/vets-website/content/pages/education/opt-out-information-sharing.md

 It makes it easy for schools to access information about your education benefits without your having to gather benefit information or fill out forms.
 Schools get all the information they need straight from VA.

+### Will opting out affect my education benefits?

+No. Your education benefits will stay the same if you decide to opt out.
+You won’t lose any benefits.

 ### How do I tell VA I don't want my information shared?

-You'll need to fill out a short form here:
+You'll need to fill out a short form to tell us you want to opt out of sharing this information.
+You can get started right now.

 <a class="usa-button-primary va-button-primary" href="/education/opt-out-information-sharing/opt-out-form-0993/">Opt Out</a>